ewpratten/ewpratten.com/content/blog/2022-07-02-robotics-journey.md

 description: 5 years of self-taught robotics development, recapped
 date: 2022-07-02
 tags:
 - story
 - frc
 draft: true
 extra:
   auto_center_images: true
-  excerpt: From 2016 to 2021, I dedicated most of my time to robotics and control systems programming.
+  excerpt: From 2016 to 2021, I dedicated most of my time to robotics and control
+    systems programming.
 This is my journey
+aliases:
+- /blog/robotics-journey
 ---

 My very first introduction to robotics was back in 2014, when I took an autonomous programming workshop as a part of a bigger summer engineering event at [Western University](https://www.uwo.ca/).
 A few years later, I ended up beginning a stint of robotics work through two different competitive robotics teams.